Dennis Hackethal’s Blog

 I have translated some of their German sentences into simple German.
 It turns out to be either trivial or tautological or sheer pretentious nonsense.
 I completely fail to see why Habermas is reputed to have "talent".
 I do not think that he was born less intelligent than other people; but he certainly did not have the good sense to resist the influence of a pretentious, lying, and intelligence destroying University education.

-#152 · dennis (verified commenter) · · Referenced in post ‘A Critical Reading of Karl Popper on the Necessity of Critical Discussion
+#152 · dennis (verified commenter) · on an earlier version (v1) of this post · Referenced in post ‘A Critical Reading of Karl Popper on the Necessity of Critical Discussion

 Reply